Deep in the forest, light struggled through dense, dancing tree tops,

 remnants of a brutal lightning strike.

-Damned by man and nature both, it cries tears of milky sap, reminiscing about
+Damned by man and nature both, it cries tears of milky sap, reminiscing

 younger, kinder days.